mwalczak/prestashop-sarehub/README.md

 1. Download zip file
 2. Rename zip file to sarehub.zip
 3. Import to Prestashop modules
-4. Configure module with domain name
+4. Configure module with domain name and other settings